 7. The Title is Unreadable in Small Thumbnail Size

-The book title should be easy to read in the thumbnail size on Amazon.
 While the cover visual might be good enough to attract attention on its own, an intriguing title multiplies your chances of getting the reader to click through your Amazon book page.
+They should work in tandem, not one or the other.

-The size of the author’s name can range from being legible, not easy to read at first glance but readable, to being almost as big as the title so it’s easy to read at once.
+The size of the author’s name can range from being legible(not easy to read at first glance but readable), to being almost as big as the title so it’s easy to read at once.

-As example, here is a premade book cover I did years ago when I was still new-ish and typography was my biggest weakness.
-You see the left cover has small text, especially small author name, and when I updated it by only changing the size and adding a tagline it became better.
-And these are NOT the small size thumbnails Amazon shows, so imagine the small text then.
-It would be completely hard to read quikly.
+For example, here is a premade book cover I did years ago when I was still new and typography was my biggest weakness.
+You see the left cover has small text, especially a small author name, and when I updated it by only changing the size and adding a tagline it became better.

 8. Too Much Text or Too Many Visual Elements

 Never cram too many visual symbols from the story.
-Don’t include every important person, gun, cityscape, a religious symbol, etc. The cover doesn’t need to display all the story elements or depict a scene in detail.
+Don’t include every important person, gun, cityscape, religious symbol, etc. The cover doesn’t need to display all the story elements or depict a scene in detail.
+Here is an example of a cover with too many elements:

 Conveying the right genre or subgenre and the feel of the story is more important than depicting intricate details of any one scene.
 The purpose of the cover is to intrigue the reader to buy the story, not to show or spoil the story.

 9. Low-Quality Images

-Book Covers that draw readers’ attention have to have exceptional-quality images.
+Book covers that draw readers’ attention have to have exceptional-quality images.
 No tiny images taken with an old phone or small images found on Google.
 That will show amateurism and create the impression that the author didn’t invest enough effort into it(even tho it may not be true).

-If you need a print book cover made too, the images that are too old and scanned poorly show will not work, because images like these can get pixelated, and screw up the cover.
+If you need a print book cover made too, the images that are too old and scanned poorly show will not work, because images like these can also get pixelated, and screw up the cover.
 Not many things scream DIY more than pixelated images.

 10. Using Copyright-protected images

 There are some things you can’t use on book covers because they are copyright-protected and you might get sued for using them.
 For example, if you need a sports car, do not use a Ford Mustang image, the Mustang logo is copyrighted and can’t be used unless you get expressed written permission from the Ford Motor Company’s attorneys (good luck with that).
-There are also places that are forbidden to be used on covers, like the Eiffel Tower at night for example (due to the night lights on the tower being a copyrighted design, not the tower itself).
-To learn more about restrictions for things go here:

 https://www.shutterstock.com/contributorsupport/articles/kbat02/Known-Image-Restrictions